 Here’s what I thought of the Maxi Cosi Pearl Pro i-Size

 In a nutshell the Maxi Cosi Pearl Pro i-Size is a stylish, easy to use car seat which your child can use from the age of 6 months to about 4 years.
-It can be rearward facing until they are 105cm, has different recline positions and is simple to install.
+It’s a great follow-on seat to the *Maxi Cosi Pebble It can be rearward facing until they are 105cm, has different recline positions and is simple to install.
 It comes at a fairly high cost but will last you.

 GOOD BITS: A car seat that can be used from 6 months to 4 years, can go rearward or forward facing, easy to install and use, uses Isofix base with visual and audible feedback, and comfortable.